Wels

 Wels ([vɛls]; Central Bavarian: Wös) is a city in Upper Austria, on the Traun River near Linz.
-It is the county seat of Wels-Land, and with a population of approximately 60,000, the eighth largest city in Austria.
+It is the county seat of Wels-Land, and with a population of 65,482 (January 2025), the eighth largest city in Austria.

 Geography

 Wels is in the Hausruckviertel at an elevation of 317 m.
 From north to south, it extends over 9.5 km, from west to east over 9.6 km.
 3.4% of the area is covered with forest, 23.5% is used for agriculture.

 The town comprises the following boroughs: Aichberg, Au, Berg, Brandln, Dickerldorf, Doppelgraben, Eben, Gaßl, Höllwiesen, Hölzl, Kirchham, Laahen, Lichtenegg, Mitterlaab, Nöham, Niederthan, Oberhaid, Oberhart, Oberlaab, Oberthan, Pernau, Puchberg, Roithen, Rosenau, Schafwiesen, Stadlhof, Trausenegg, Unterleithen, Waidhausen, Wels, Wimpassing, Wispl.

 History

 Prehistoric

 The area of Wels has been settled since the Neolithic era (between 3500 and 1700 B.C.E.), as evidenced by archaeological finds of simple tools, especially from around the banks of the Traun River in what is now the city center.

 A Bronze Age (after 1700 B.C.E.) cemetery was found in the area of the current airport and dated to the time of the Urnfield Culture (1100–750 B.C.E.).
 It contained 60 graves with such items as bronze jewelry and food.

 Swords from the Halstatt Period (750–400 B.C.E.) have been found in the area of Pernau.

 During the Iron Age La Tène Culture (up to 100 B.C.E.)
 Celts inhabited the area, leaving behind gold coins, swords, earthenware and iron brooches.
-The name "Traun" comes from this time, and it is possible the "Wels" is similarly of Celtic origin.
+The name "Traun" comes from this time, and it is possible that "Wels" is similarly of Celtic origin.
 The name "Wels" could be Celtic for "Settlement on the bend of the Traun River".